 The representation of females in the technology sector still has a long way to go before women are no longer considered the minority in tech.
-A recent Tech Nation report that looked into diversity in UK tech companies revealed that 77% of tech director roles are filled by men, and stats from the BCS suggested only 17% of the tech workforce are women.
+A recent Tech Nation report that looked into diversity in UK tech companies revealed that 77% of tech director roles are filled by men.
+Stats from Tech Nation also suggested only 19% of the tech workforce are women.
+This figure is even less for black and Hispanic women at just 3% and Asian women just 5%.
 Statistics like this not only make us question how we can encourage more women to enter the tech workforce, but also what needs to be done to also attract women into senior and leadership positions, because both the workforce and board level have an under representation of females.

 An interesting fact about women in tech is that the language used in a job ad as well as specific benefits aimed at women are both vital in making women to want to apply for a role.
 Our survey revealed that just under 50% of women said benefits such as flexibility, working from home, opportunities to grow, training and salary were most important to them when deciding whether to apply for a job.